arvindr21/astrum/.github/CONTRIBUTING.md

-# Contributing to Astrum
+# Contributing to copper-framework

-Our aim is to make Astrum as versatile as possible and if you’d like to contribute to the project please take a moment to review this document.
+Our aim is to make copper-framework as versatile as possible and if you’d like to contribute to the project please take a moment to review this document.

 ## Using the issue tracker

-The [issue tracker](https://github.com/nodivide/astrum/issues) is our preferred channel for [bug reports](#bugs), [features requests](#features) and submitting [pull requests](#pull-requests).
+The [issue tracker](https://github.com/arvindr21/copper-framework/issues) is our preferred channel for [bug reports](#bugs), [features requests](#features) and submitting [pull requests](#pull-requests).

 <a name="bugs"></a>
 ## Bug reports